openhab/openhab-addons/bundles/org.openhab.binding.heos/README.md

 Bridge:
 The binding supports a bridge to connect to the HEOS-Network.
-A bridge uses the thing ID "bridge"
+A bridge uses the thing ID "bridge".

 Player: